 7. The competent authorities of the Contracting Parties whose agreement has been requested, including to carry out cabotage services, shall notify the Authorizing authority of their decision on the application within two months.
 This time limit shall be calculated from the date of receipt of the request for an opinion which is shown in the acknowledgement of receipt.
-If the decision received from the competent authorities of the Member States whose agreement has been requested is negative, it shall contain a proper statement of reasons.
+If the decision received from the competent authorities of the Contracting Parties, whose agreement has been requested is negative, it shall contain a proper statement of reasons.
 If the Authorizing authority does not receive a reply within two months, the authorities consulted shall be deemed to have given their agreement and the Authorizing authority may grant the authorization.

-8. The Authorizing authority shall take a decision on the application within four months of the date of submission of the application by the operator.
+8. The Authorizing authority shall take a decision on the application within four months of the date of receipt of the application by the operator.

 9. Authorization shall be granted unless: